 - Niccolò Galli | EUI

-Submission: Please submit extended abstracts or full papers by 31 May 2022.
-Acceptance notiﬁcations will be sent by mid-June 2022.
+Please submit extended abstracts or full papers by 19 June 2022.
+Acceptance notifications will be sent by the end of June 2022.
 Final paper versions of the selected submissions are due by 18 September 2022.